borisshou/speaknow/README.md

 # SpeakNow

-SpeakNow is a language exchange platform for language enthusiasts to practic speaking.
+SpeakNow is a language exchange platform for language enthusiasts to practice speaking.
 Users upload recordings of themselves speaking a new language and critique other recordings done in their native languages.
 The website provides resources as well as incentives for practice.

 [Live Website Here](https://speaknow.herokuapp.com/)